Back to: Management & Organizational Behavior

-Many dimensions are used to quantify cross-cultural difference as developed by researchers, uncertainty avoidance is one of these dimensions.
-The extent of uncertainty avoidance that each society exhibits influence the success or failure of business practises in the society.
-Different societies hower demonstrate different degrees of uncertainty avoidance.
+Many dimensions are used to quantify cross-cultural differences as developed by researchers, uncertainty avoidance is one of these dimensions.
+The extent of uncertainty avoidance that each society exhibits influence the success or failure of business practices in the society.
+Different societies, however, demonstrate different degrees of uncertainty avoidance.
 While some societies have high uncertainty avoidance, some have low uncertainty avoidance.

 A Little More on Uncertainty Avoidance

 Uncertainty avoidance reflects the degree at which a society or members of a society, tolerate, cope with or combats unpredictability otherwise known as the unknown.
 This dimension describes individuals’ reaction to ambiguity.
 Tolerance for uncertainty differ from society to society, while some have lenient reactions to ambiguity, others may display strict behaviours towards uncertainty.

 Using the Uncertainty Avoidance Index (UAI), countries fall into different ranks depending on their tolerance for uncertain, they develop and implement laws driven towards sustainable development and prevention of uncertainty.
 Some countries have strong or high UAI, these are countries with conventional behaviors and standards approaches.
 Countries with weak UAI on the other hand embrace unconventional practices and are comfortable with uncertainty.